emis6/Reaction_Diffusion_Polytech/README.md

 # Reaction_Diffusion_Polytech
 A school group project concerning reaction diffusion systems and creation of patterns.
 The work is done by Paola Allegrini, Claire Froessel and Mahshid Khezri Nejad.
 The guiding professor is Chiara Nardoni.
+Licensed under Beerware.

 This repository consists of matlab codes that are to study reaction-only systems, systems with diffusion and Gierer-Meinhardt model which is a reaction-diffusion system.